Convex valuations, from Whitney to Nash: Introduction and results

 \begin{MainTheorem} Suppose that $Z \subset \Gr_r(\R^n)$ is a perfectly self-avoiding compact submanifold, $1 \leq r \leq n-1$, and let $1 \leq j \leq r$.
 Then for every smooth assignment $E\mapsto \phi_E\in\Val^{\infty}_j(E)$, $E\in Z$, there exists a valuation $\psi \in \Val_j^\infty(\R^n)$ such that $\phi_E = \psi|_E$ for all $E \in Z$. \end{MainTheorem}

-Here again \emph{perfectly self-avoiding} is a property of submanifolds which essentially means that pairs of subspaces from $Z$ have no line in common.
-A precise definition appears in Section~\ref{sec:Nash}.
-An alternative approach to Theorem \ref{mthm:nashThm}, using the product structure on smooth valuations and the nuclearity of Fr\'echet spaces of smooth valuations, is given in Appendix~\ref{app:NuclearNash}.
-Let us also stress that while Theorem \ref{mthm:nashThm} reminds us of the Nash embedding theorem for Riemannian manifolds, the latter is a much deeper result.
+For the proof of Theorem~\ref{mthm:nashThm}, we choose a generic embedding $e: M \hookrightarrow \R^N$ with $N$ large enough, which then induces an embedding of the tangent bundle of $M$ as a perfectly self-avoiding submanifold of $\Gr_n(\R^n)$.
+An alternative proof of Theorem~\ref{mthm:nashThm}, using the Alesker product on smooth valuations, the irreducibility theorem, and the nuclearity of Fr\'echet spaces of smooth valuations, is given in Appendix~\ref{app:NuclearNash}.

-As an application of Theorem~\ref{mthm:nashThm}, we obtain Crofton formulas for all smooth valuations on $M$ by restricting appropriate Crofton formulas on $\R^N$, which we obtain for odd valuation as an intermediate step of independent interest.
+As an application of Theorem~\ref{mthm:nashThm}, we deduce that all smooth valuations on $M$ are given by rather explicit Crofton formulas, and thereby answer a question of Fu \cite{Fu2016}.
+We do so by restricting the appropriate Crofton formulas on $\R^N$, which we obtain for odd translation-invariant valuation as an intermediate step of independent interest.
 In order to state the result, let $\AGr_{k}(\R^N)$ denote the grassmannian of $k$-dimensional affine subspaces, and $\mathrm{HGr}_{k}(\R^N)$ the space of $k$-dimensional affine half-spaces in $\R^N$.

 \begin{MainTheorem} Suppose that $M$ is a compact smooth manifold of dimension $n$.
 Then there exist $N\in\N$, $R>0$ and an embedding $e: M \hookrightarrow \R^N$ such that, if $\phi \in \mathcal{V}^{\infty}(M)$, then there exist $C \in \R$ and compactly supported smooth measures $\mu$ on $\R^N \times [0,R]$, $m_j$ on $\AGr_{N-j}(\R^N)$ and $\mu_j$ on $\mathrm{HGr}_{N-j+1}(\R^N)$, such that for $A \in \mathcal{P}(M)$,